Welcome to all of our new students.

 - For all other enquiries, please contact email@example.com.
 Your message will be directed to a member of Oathall staff who is in the best position to help you.

-Parents of new year 7 students have been sent information packs in May.
+Parents of new year 7 students are sent information packs in March.
 These contain forms and information about the transition process.
 Please refer to these if you are unsure about any of the arrangements for starting at Oathall.

 You may also find this information of use.

-New students starting at Oathall in September 2018 will be required to wear the Oathall uniform.
-All new students will be expected to wear a white collar shirt and Oathall tie as part of the uniform.
+New students starting at Oathall in September 2020 will be required to wear the Oathall uniform.
+All new students will be expected to wear a white-collar shirt and Oathall tie as part of the uniform.

-Students are expected to remain in the college during break and lunch times.
+Students are expected to remain in the college during break and lunchtimes.
 Students may bring their own food to eat or they may eat in the canteen.
-Students will be registered with a canteen account on their first day.
-Information about the canteen and how this works is included in your information pack.
-Online payment details will be sent out in late August.
+Students who bring a packed lunch are asked to adhere to healthy eating guidelines and dispose of any rubbish responsibly.

 Travel to school